mxschmitt/chrome-extension-cdp-console-events-bug/README.md

 1. Function call result
 2. Console event received

-This suggests that the CDP event for the console API call is being received after the evaluation result, which might not be the expected behavior.
+This suggests that the CDP event for the console API call is being received after the evaluation result, which is not the expected behavior.
+This is different how normal CDP works (e.g. looking at the `test.js` which uses CDP with Playwright) and assumes that.